There are many forms of racism around the world. But they have one thing in common. That is, besides the fact that all forms of racism are abhorrent.

 The common element of racismThe common element in racism is the incorrect assumption that all we are is a physical body.
 Flesh and blood only.
 There is nothing else within.

-Racism is based upon the false notion that we are only this flesh and nothing else.
+Racism is based on the false notion that we are only this flesh and nothing else.
 It is based upon the incorrect premise that I am just a body - and thus a particular skin color and race.
 And you are just your body - and thus a certain skin color and race.

 What's wrong with that?What's wrong with assuming we are only these physical bodies and nothing else?
 This means there is no deeper element to our existence.
 In such a scenario, a mannequin or robot would be equated with a living person.
 Or a dead body would be considered the same as a living person.